Chinese Zodiac Charms

 The Chinese Zodiac and the Emperors of China

-the Song Dynasty was born in the year of the Dog.
+of the Song Dynasty was born in the year of the Dog.

-For this reason, he issued an imperial edict prohibiting the killing of
+For this reason, he issued an imperial edict prohibiting

-Those found violating this edict would be punished severely without
+down.
+Those found violating this edict would be

 Some emperors went to even greater extremes.
 Emperor Wu Zong of